jarmokivekas/tuamk-thesis/doc/main.md

 although at times this required choosing a different windowing mode for the FFT, and even then the results were not always consistent.
-Sine wave peaks too close to each other start melding together into one peak in the FFT due to spectral leakage, where the power of a sine wave is distrimuted among neighbouring frequency bins\cite{}.
+Sine wave peaks too close to each other start melding together into one peak in the FFT due to spectral leakage, where the power of a sine wave is distrimuted among neighbouring frequency bins.

 The effects of spectral leakage can be influenced by choosing different windowing methods.
 Different widnowing methods can be used for example dependeing on whether is more